WinVector/rqdatatable/Examples/Modes/Modes.md

 | 5 |  7 | b |
 | 6 | 10 | b |

-For our task: let’s find a row with the larget ratio of ‘y’ to ‘x’, per group ‘g’.
+For our task: let’s find a row with the largest ratio of ‘y’ to ‘x’, per group ‘g’.

 The `rquery` concept is to break this into small sub-goals and steps: